jdevries3133/low_level_dynamic_typing/README.md

 pulses of electricity at the end of the day.
 We impose our human ideas on the pulses of electricity, because otherwise it's all too confusing for us.

-We learned before that `&` is used to dereference a pointer.
-The opposite of `&` is `*`, which is typically used to create a pointer.
+We learned before that `*` is used to dereference a pointer.
+The opposite of `*` is `&`, which gives us the address of a piece of data; it's typically used to create a pointer.
 For example, in the C programming language, I might say;

 ```c
 #include<stdio.h>